o-william-white/nhm_training/docs/linux_installation.md

 wsl
 ```

-It should look like this:
+You should now have a terminal which looks like this:

 ![Open wsl](../images/open_wsl.png)